 Obsolete treatments, the lack of an effective vaccine, and the lack of suitable diagnostic tools make it difficult to control the global TB epidemic.

 Some gains have been made in recent years; the first new TB drugs in half a century and the trial of a shorter course of treatment for drug-resistant TB (DR-TB).
 But the harsh reality remains - 10 million people fell sick with TB in 2020 and nearly half a million developed DR-TB, which is much harder to treat.
 Only about one-third of people with DR-TB accessed treatment in 2020.
 The majority go undiagnosed and therefore untreated.

 A course of treatment for uncomplicated TB takes a minimum of six months.
-Drug-resistant TB (DR-TB) treatment requires taking a cocktail of drugs and can take two years or more, but trials are ongoing to treat it in six to nine months.
+Drug-resistant TB (DR-TB) treatment requires taking a cocktail of drugs and can take up to two years or more, but trials are ongoing to treat it in six to nine months.
 It is vital that a patient completes their entire course of treatment, even when they start to feel better; incomplete treatment can lead to drug resistance developing.
 Decentralising treatment by having people cared for at home can help them adhere to treatment and overcome any obstacles they may face.

 When patients are resistant to the two most powerful first-line antibiotics (rifampicin and isoniazid), they are considered to have multidrug-resistant TB (MDR-TB).
 Treatment is long and arduous, with the drugs having many potential side effects, including psychosis and deafness.
 People can take as many as 20 pills a day for two years - only to have a cure rate of little better than half.
 Extensively drug-resistant TB (XDR-TB) occurs when a patient is resistant to second-line drugs.
 Only a third of people with XDR-TB are cured.